 Note: With exceptional success, between 2013 and 2020, 100% of UConn FNP graduates passed their American Association of Nurse Practitioners (AANP) or American Nurses Credentialing Center (ANCC) certification examinations on their first attempt.

 What Is a Family Nurse Practitioner?

-Today’s family nurse practitioners (FNPs) provide comprehensive patient-focused primary care to individuals across the lifespan—from infants to the elderly.
+Today’s family nurse practitioners (FNPs) provide comprehensive patient-focused primary and acute care to individuals across the lifespan—from infants to the elderly.
 Their focus includes delivering preventive healthcare services for both acute and chronic conditions, requiring them to diagnose and treat illnesses, perform routine checkups, oversee health-risk assessments, and offer counseling services.

 Job opportunities are abundant for FNPs because of their ability to work in a spectrum of clinical settings.
 It is common for FNPs to collaborate with healthcare and social service professionals in numerous settings, such as schools, workplaces, and community-based organizations.
-And FNPs tend to enjoy traditional work hours like those of a physician offices.
+And FNPs tend to enjoy traditional work hours like those of a physician office.

 What Students Are Saying

 “I am a graduate of the MS and DNP programs of the UConn School of Nursing.
 After graduating with my BSN from the University of St. Joseph in 2015,"...
 READ MORE

 “As a triple Husky, receiving my BS in 2010, MS (FNP track) in 2015, and DNP in 2021 from UConn, I can confidently state that the School of Nursing,"...
 READ MORE